$\pi$- and $K$-Mesons Properties for Large $N_f$: Flavor-dependent Contact Interaction Model and the Gap equation

-here $g^{2}$ is the QCD coupling constant and $\Gamma_\nu (p,q)$ is the dressed quark-gluon vertex. $D_{\mu\nu}(q)$ is the gluon propagator and $\lambda^a$'s are the Gell-Mann matrices.
+Where $g^2$ is the running coupling associated with the quark-gluon vertex and $\Gamma_\nu$ is the dressed quark-gluon vertex, with $p$ and $q$ representing the four-momenta of the quark and $(p-q)$ denoting the four-momentum of the gluon.
+Here, $\gamma_\mu (\gamma_\nu)$ are the Dirac gamma matrices in a $4$-dimensional space.
+The $D_{\mu\nu}$ is the gluon propagator and $\lambda^a$'s are the Gell-Mann matrices with $a=1,..8$, represents the color indices.
 In the ${\rm SU(N_c)}$ representation the Gell-Mann matrices satisfy the following identity :